CSAILVision/semantic-segmentation-pytorch/README.md

 <img src="./teaser/validation_ADE_val_00001519.png" width="900"/>

 ## Supported models:
-We split our models into encoder and decoder, where encoders are usually modified directly from classification networks, and decoders are consist of final convolutions and upsampling.
+We split our models into encoder and decoder, where encoders are usually modified directly from classification networks, and decoders consist of final convolutions and upsampling.

 Encoder:
 - vgg16_dilated